A couple walks together on a sandy beach near the ocean under an overcast sky.

 • The same damn argument over and over again—different day, same dead end.

-• You're not sure when it happened, but your partner feels more like a roommate than a lover.
+• Your partner feels more like a roommate than a lover.

 • One of you wants to talk about everything, the other wants to avoid conflict at all costs.